 4. Boosts Customer Service Offerings

-CRM systems let you learn the communication preferences of your customers.
-When people interact with your business using a medium they’re comfortable with — and that they’ve chosen — they’re more likely to view your brand positively.
-New, innovative modes of customer service have been born out of such CRM insights.
+CRM software lets you learn the communication preferences of your customers.
+When people interact with your business using a medium they’re comfortable with, they’re more likely to view your brand positively.

 Companies today employ more customer service support channels than ever, in large part thanks to the research gleaned directly from their customer and transaction information metrics: